flare-foundation/docs/docs/user/wallets/safepal-s1-wallet.md

 # SafePal S1 Wallet

-SafePal S1 is a **non-custodial hardware wallet** that is considered one of the most secure ways to manage your crypto assets.
+SafePal S1 is a **noncustodial hardware wallet** that is considered one of the most secure ways to manage your crypto assets.

 ## Getting Started